ryman1/keeweb-wiki/Configuration.md

 ```
 https://your-keeweb-deployment-url/?config=your-config.json
 ```
 Contents of this config must be a valid JSON file with keys from [app settings](https://github.com/keeweb/keeweb/blob/master/app/scripts/models/app-settings-model.js#L7).
+Once loaded, they are saved to local storage, so the users will not have to add `config` url parameter every time they use the app.

 # App settings js API